One killed in rollover crash near 37th and Grand avenues

 Phoenix police say 63-year-old Dion Kelly died at the scene.

 Anderson was processed for a DUI and was booked into jail.
-He is charged with two counts of endangerment and 2nd-degree murder.
+He is charged with two counts of endangerment and second-degree murder.